Purple background

 Wicks on a Candle

 I like to think of these candles like a tug of war between the bulls and the bears in the market, and each 'team' is trying to overpower the other, affecting price and candle structure.
-The wicks and the body of the candle can indicate the market sentiment.
+The wicks and the body of the candle can indicate the market sentiment and selling pressure.

 Bullish candles